taichi-dev/cheatsheet/README.md

     to download the font files.

-2. Use `xelatex` to compile the source tex:
+2. Use `xelatex` to compile the tex source file:

     ```bash
     xelatex cheatsheet.tex